Also known as : Dharwari Kashidakari

 Patterns

-Traditional patterns involved motifs of animals like elephants,cows, parrots, bulls and peacocks.
+Traditional patterns involved motifs of animals like elephants, cows, parrots, bulls, and peacocks.
 In fact, the elephant pattern is one of the most important ones of traditional Kasuti designs.
 Flower patterns were also used occasionally along with the animals and birds.
-Other most used and favourite traditional patterns were that of chariots, gopurams (indian ornamental tower before a temple), cradles, and tulasi plants (an aromatic herbal plant called Basil, used extensively in indian medicines, and worship).
+Other most used and favorite traditional patterns were that of chariots, gopurams (Indian ornamental tower before a temple), cradles, and Tulasi plants (an aromatic herbal plant called Basil, used extensively in Indian medicines, and worship).

 Kasuti patterns are geometrical in concept and so, also replicate ‘rangoli’ designs.
-Rangoli is a popular form of floor art in india where finely ground white powder (and sometimes colorful) are used to represent designs.
-These designs follow a symetrical shape or form.
-So, to make it short, Kasuti is also used to make symetrical and geometrical shapes to fill or border the clothing
+Rangoli is a popular form of floor art in India, where finely ground white powder (and sometimes colorful) is used to represent designs.
+These designs follow symmetrical shapes or forms.
+So, to make it short, Kasuti is also used to make symmetrical and geometrical shapes to fill or border the clothing

 sarah